vladkinoman/just-my-notes/books/best-comics-to-read.md

 - Palestine by Joe Sacco
 - Tales from the Crypt by Various

-> Yeah this is probably the most complete one on the thread.
+> 6: Yeah this is probably the most complete one on the thread.
 I would add Frank by Jim Woodring, Preacher by Garth Ennis, Peanuts by Charles Schulz, and Fun Home by Alison Bechdel.

 21:

 - **Watchmen**
 - **Maus**
 - **Persopolis**

-  > The Persepolis graphic novel goes more in depth than the film, but otherwise is mostly the same

 I’d have to add Dark Knight Returns but it has no where near the critical acclaim or mainstream, general recognition of the other three.